top of page

 Image sourced from Pinterest

-Research into the benefits of walking in nature consistently shows improvements in mood, stress reduction and mental clarity.
+Research into the benefits of walking in nature consistently shows improvements in mood, stress reduction, and mental clarity.
 When walking is paired with conversation, it becomes a deeply grounding form of mental health therapy.
-For those experiencing insomnia, sleep difficulties or anxiety, our walking therapy retreats offer an alternative to traditional indoor sessions.
-Movement helps thoughts flow, nature softens emotional edges while talking becomes easier when the body is moving forward rather than sitting still.
-Many people find that after walk and talk therapy sessions, sleep feels less forced and more available.
+For those experiencing insomnia, sleep difficulties, or anxiety, our walking therapy retreats offer an alternative to traditional indoor sessions.
+Movement helps thoughts flow, and nature softens emotional edges.
+Talking becomes easier when the body is moving forward rather than sitting still.
+Many find that after walk and talk therapy sessions, sleep feels less forced and more available.
 Not perfect, but gentler.

-Our walking therapy retreats and practices are all about listening to your emotional turmoil rather than controlling.
+Our walking therapy retreats and practices focus on listening to your emotional turmoil rather than controlling it.
 The more we chase sleep, the more elusive it becomes.
 The nervous system doesn’t respond well to pressure, even when the pressure is self-imposed.
 Sleep healing rarely comes from control alone.

-At Stone in my Boot our walking therapy sessions invite a different approach.
-We are built for listening instead of fixing, allowing instead of forcing and supporting emotional balance rather than silencing symptoms.
-This shift can be particularly helpful for those experiencing anxiety, sleep deprivation or long-term insomnia symptoms.
-A walking therapy and wellness retreat designed to offer space away from daily demands.
-These settings allow emotional processing to unfold at a natural pace, supported by movement, nature and therapeutic conversation.
+At Stone in my Boot, our walking therapy sessions invite a different approach.
+We are built for listening instead of fixing, allowing instead of forcing, and supporting emotional balance rather than silencing symptoms.
+This shift can be particularly helpful for those experiencing anxiety, sleep deprivation, or long-term insomnia symptoms.
+A walking therapy and wellness retreat is designed to offer space away from daily demands.
+These settings allow emotional processing to unfold at a natural pace, supported by movement, nature, and therapeutic conversation.

 And when we listen rather than control, rest often follows.